Field Crops Webinar Series: Corn, wheat and soybean price outlook

 - March 2: Emergent Pests and Diseases – Chris DiFonzo and Martin Chilvers

 - March 9: Nutrient Management to Improve Efficiency – Kurt Steinke

 - March 16: Woodlot Management – Julie Crick

 - March 23: Hemp Production in Michigan – James DeDecker and Eric Anderson

 - March 30: Farmers Helping Farmers with Farm Stress – Roger Betz and Eric Karbowski

-This is the last live webinar for the 2019 Field Crops Webinar series.
-Participants can register for the individual sessions at $5 per person.
-Those attending the live webinar will be eligible to earn one MDARD Pesticide Recertification (RUP) credit per session for application to one of the following categories: Private Core, Commercial Core or Field Crops.
+Participants can register for the entire series at $20 per person or for individual sessions at $5 per person per session.
+Those attending the live webinars will be eligible to earn one MDARD Pesticide Recertification (RUP) credit per session for application to one of the following categories: Private Core, Commercial Core or Field Crops.
 Each webinar will also be recorded and archived, and participants may choose to view the recordings at a later date.

-To register for this program, visit the Field Crops Webinar Series event page.
+To register for one or more webinar programs in the series, visit the Field Crops Webinar Series event page.
 Prior to each webinar, registrants will receive an email containing a link to connect to the webinars.
 The webinars may be accessed on a computer or mobile device with a stable internet connection—no other equipment is necessary.

 For additional information or assistance, contact Eric Anderson at 269-467-5511 or email@example.com.
 Call by Feb.
 3 to request accommodations for persons with disabilities.
 Requests received after this date will be fulfilled when possible.